Grand Prairie Dentist: Could Your Toothache Be More Serious Than You Thought?

 Toothaches: More Than Just Sensitivity

 While not always the case, toothaches can be valuable indicators that not all is right with your oral health.
 A tooth that has been damaged by tooth decay, for instance, may ache persistently, telling you that it is unhealthy.
-Sensitivities in teeth may also be sign of bruxism, or teeth grinding.
+Sensitivities in teeth may also be a sign of bruxism, or teeth grinding.
 Often occurring during sleep, bruxism is a habit of which many people are unaware, and so they inflict damage upon their teeth on a nightly basis.
 The strain that bruxism places on teeth is tremendous and can eventually wear down teeth and inflict structural damage to them.
 Before that damage occurs, however, teeth may be sensitive and ache regularly, especially in the mornings.

 Diagnosing Your Toothache